ohnx/gotodo/API.md

 tertiary tokens cannot create any tokens.
 When a primary token is invalidated, the tokens created by the primary token will still stay valid.

+Anyone can view the detailed informaiton for a public todo.

 Tertiary tokens only have permissions to create new todos under the user id of their owner's user.
 They cannot modify any todo.
 Secondary tokens have similar permissions, but they can also read the data of and modify a todo that is owned by the user id